debugg-ai/debugg-ai-py/docs/index.rst

 =====================================
-sentry-python - Sentry SDK for Python
+debugg-ai-py - DebuggAI SDK for Python
 =====================================

-This is the API documentation for `Sentry's Python SDK
+This is the API documentation for `DebuggAI's Python SDK
-<https://sentry.io/for/python/>`_.
+<https://debugg.ai/for/python/>`_.
 For full documentation and other resources
-visit the `GitHub repository <https://github.com/getsentry/sentry-python>`_.
+visit the `GitHub repository <https://github.com/debugg-ai/debugg-ai-py>`_.

 .. toctree::
     api